The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

-In supplemental analyses, we explored differences in the use abstract versus concrete terms across Betti dimensions more systematically by assigning each lemma in our data a concreteness score, using ratings \citet{brysbaert2014concreteness}.
-We then pulled the lemmas that were significantly (p<0.05) and positively associated with each Betti dimension and computed their average concreteness by dimension and part of speech (Figure \ref{figure:LexicalConcreteness}).
-Consistent with our observations above, we find that across all four parts of speech, mean concreteness declines with increases in dimension.
+In supplemental analyses, we explored differences in the use abstract terms across Betti dimensions more systematically by assigning each lemma a concreteness score, using the ratings of \citet{brysbaert2014concreteness}.
+We then pulled lemmas that were significantly (p<0.05) and positively associated with each Betti dimension and computed their average concreteness by dimension and part of speech (Figure \ref{figure:LexicalConcreteness}).
+Across all four parts of speech, mean concreteness declines with increases in dimension.